UNFmontreal/Dcm2Bids/README.md

 #### `intendedFor`

 Optional field to add an `IntendedFor` entry in the sidecar of a fieldmap.
-Just put the index of the description that's intended for.
+Just put the index or a list of index of the description that's intended for.

 Python index begins at `0` so in the example, `1` means it is intended for `task-rest_bold`.

 ## Advanced configuration